rennehir/tinder-cli/README.md

 The goal of StUpiD hAcK 2020 was to create something extremely stupid.
 We thought that it would be stupid to create a CLI application for something that is normaly used on your mobile phone.
 Tinder was a great choice for this because it is normally so UI driven.

+CLIT (short for commandlineinterfacefortinder) makes dating possible from your terminal so its easier and efficient to do it while youre working at the same time.

 ## Install

 ```bash